Advanced playwriting workshop

 Pen and paper.
 Set texts might be advised but do not necessarily need to be purchased.
 You should provide several

 copies of the scenes you have written at home when it is your turn to have your work read out in class.
-You are welcome to bring a laptop or tablet to use during in-class writing exercises if you feel it will help you.

 When I've finished, what course can I do next?